romanchaa997/Audityzer/assets/README.md

 ## How to Replace Placeholder Images

-1. Create actual screenshots of your Web3FuzzForge implementation
+1. Create actual screenshots of your Audityzer implementation
 2. Create diagrams showing your security testing workflows
 3. Replace the placeholder files with your actual images while keeping the same filenames
 4. Ensure images are web-optimized (compressed JPG/PNG files, optimized GIFs)